1600kabir/birthdayparadox/README.md

 # birthdayparadox
-This is formula which can be used to can be used to calculate the birthday paradox.  https://en.wikipedia.org/wiki/Birthday_problem
+This is formula which can be used to can be used to calculate the birthday paradox in probabily theory.  https://en.wikipedia.org/wiki/Birthday_problem